devodriqroberts/Resume-Customization-Pipeline/docs/troubleshooting.md

 4. **Manual Testing**
    If errors persist, try running parts of the code manually:
-   - **Check RTF Content**: Open the `.rtf` file and confirm its content is correctly formatted.
+   - **Check RTF Content**: Open the `.pdf` file and confirm its content is correctly formatted.
    - **Compile LaTeX Separately**: Run `pdflatex` manually on the `.tex` file to isolate LaTeX issues.

 ---

-If none of the solutions resolve your issue, please consider checking the documentation for the libraries used (e.g., `OpenAI`, `striprtf`, LaTeX distribution) or submit a new issue on the GitHub repository.
+If none of the solutions resolve your issue, please consider checking the documentation for the libraries used (e.g., `OpenAI`, LaTeX distribution) or submit a new issue on the GitHub repository.